-- 20.1 The definition of a "Consultant" is provided at Appendix 2. - 20.2 The procurement of all Consultants must be undertaken in accordance with these Procurement Rules and, where appropriate, the EU Regulations. - 20.3.
-Spending Control Officers are responsible for ensuring that any Consultants acting on behalf of the Council comply with these Procurement Rules in full. - 20.4 Except where a recognised national Form of Contract or other accepted and standard type of agreement is used for the appointment of a Consultant, or where the Asst.
-Director (Legal Services) determines otherwise, the Council's "Standard Consultants Agreement" must be used for the appointment of any Consultant.
-A template for the "Standard Consultants Agreement" can be found on the Council's Intranet, and is available [here]. - 20.5 Where a national Form of Contract or other accepted and standard type of agreement is to be used for the appointment of a Consultant, Spending Control Officers must take the advice of the Asst.
-Director (Legal Services (or staff designated by him/her) on any specific provisions to be included or excluded within the Contract / agreement.
+- 19.1 The definition of a "Consultant" is provided at Appendix 2. - 19.2 The procurement of all Consultants must be undertaken in accordance with these Procurement Rules and, where appropriate, the Public Contract Regulations 2015. - 19.3.
+Budget Holders are responsible for ensuring that any Consultants acting on behalf of the Council comply with these Procurement Rules in full. - 19.4 Budget Holders must ensure that prior to instructing the Procurement and Contract Development Team to produce a Contract for the appointment of a Consultant, an IR35 check is completed by HR to determine whether the appointment is outside of the scope of IR35. - 19.5 Except where a recognised national Form of Contract or other accepted and standard type of agreement is used for the appointment of a Consultant, or where the Procurement and Contract Development Team determines otherwise, the Council's "Agreement for Purchase of Consultancy and Other Professional Services" must be used for the appointment of any Consultant. - 19.6 Where a national Form of Contract or other accepted and standard type of agreement is to be used for the appointment of a Consultant, Budget Holders must take the advice of the Procurement and Contract Development Team on any specific provisions to be included or excluded within the Contract / agreement.

-21. Rules for Contract Extensions
+20. Rules for Contract Extensions